Our Bribery Act Guidance summarises how we comply with the Bribery Act 2010.

 7. The responsibility for compliance of this policy rests with the top level of management the members of which will exercise oversight, make assessments of risk, deal with decisions where potential for bribery exists, receive and investigate reports of bribery and supervise the measures put in place to prevent bribery.

-8. The daily overall responsibility for the compliance with the Bribery Act and the implementation of the policy rests with the Head of Chambers, the finance director and the director of human resources.
+8. The daily overall responsibility for the compliance with the Bribery Act and the implementation of the policy rests with the Head of Chambers, the Chambers director and the Head of Operations and Human Resources.
 They are to be consulted on any matter where the possibility of unlawful acts could arise.

 9. It shall be a condition of the contract of employment of all employees that they shall at all times observe the requirements of this policy.

 10. The members and employees shall report any attempt at bribery which comes to their attention, whether it consists of an approach to one of them or an act done by an associated third party.
-In the first instance the report should be made to the Head of Chambers, finance director or director of human resources.
+In the first instance the report should be made to the Head of Chambers, the Chambers director and the Head of Operations and Human Resources.

 11. Under no circumstances should a person who reports a suspicion of bribery be subject to victimisation for making a bon fide report, whether or not the suspicion turns out to be justified.